vmware-archive/simple-hive/README.md

 ![simple-hive-logo](https://docs.google.com/drawings/d/1oxi8BlLNEbHX0-vTDHRrdu1fgh55Q7FkP8uq66YA51A/pub?h=100)

-This is a _simple_ Hive as a service for Cloud Foundry.
-The service broker is included.
-It is _simple_ because it is meant for client development and testing.
+This is a _simple_ Hive as a service for Cloud Foundry(CF).

+It's _simple_ because it is meant for client development and testing.
 It neither has authentication, nor authorization and data will be gone after restarting the service.

-On top of that it serves as an example for leveraging Cloud Foundry's concept of services and their brokers.
+It's also a brief introduction to CF's concept of services and their brokers.

+This is for you if you find yourself in either of these situations:

+> "I am developing an application and it depends on Hive.
+What now?"

+> "Somebody mentioned _CF_, _services_ and _brokers_ and I didn't get it"

+The intention of _Simple Hive_ is to solve both.
+Firstly, it satisfies the need for an easy-to-run Hive service.
+Secondly, it explores how CF services and brokers can be leveraged.
+We've learned a thing or two about CF and want to share.

+We've had fun doing this in Kotlin.

 Disclaimer:
  * this is not production-grade software
  * the service instance is not secured

 ## What you will find inside
-We've created three applications:
+We've created four modules:
  * a simple Hive service implementation
  * a service broker
  * a [Spring cloud connector](http://cloud.spring.io/spring-cloud-connectors/spring-cloud-connectors.html) for Simple Hive
  * a sample client which showcases the broker, service and connector in action

-They come together to fulfill help in these situations:
-> "I am developing an application and it depends on Hive.
-What now?"

-> "Somebody mentioned _Cloud Foundry_, _services_ and _brokers_ and I didn't get it"

-The intention of _Simple Hive_ is to solve both.
-Firstly, it satisfies the need for an easy-to-run Hive service.
-Secondly, it explores how Cloud Foundry services and brokers can be leveraged.
-We've learned a thing or two about Cloud Foundry and want to share.

-Lastly, we've had fun doing this in Kotlin.

 ## (Simple) Hive

 To put it in nutshell, [Apache Hive](https://hive.apache.org/) provides an SQL-like interface to your Hadoop store.
 Usually, the required infrastructure is a little involved.
 You need to configure Hadoop, etc. This is where _Simple Hive_ steps in.
-It abstracts all dependencies into a single runnable Spring-Boot application.
-All data is stored in a local directory and in-memory database.
+It abstracts all dependencies into a single runnable Spring-Boot application which can be simply deployed to any CF.
+All data stored in a local directory and in-memory database.
 That means that all data is lost once the app is restarted.
-This is not necessarily in agreement with [Cloud Foundry's consideration for cloud-native applications](https://docs.cloudfoundry.org/devguide/deploy-apps/prepare-to-deploy.html#filesystem).
+This is not necessarily in agreement with [CF's consideration for cloud-native applications](https://docs.cloudfoundry.org/devguide/deploy-apps/prepare-to-deploy.html#filesystem).
 But it just works and keeps things simple.

 Simple Hive is using _Hive 1.2.1_.

-## Cloud Foundry services and brokers
+## CF services and brokers

 Let's say your app depends on a service(a database for instance).
 You could deploy and configure that service yourself.
 However, that can be tedious and error-prone.
-Cloud Foundry can do the heavy-lifting for you.
+CF can do the heavy-lifting for you.
 It provides the concept of _services_(things apps can depend on) and _service brokers_(things that manage these services for you).
-All that is left to the application developer is to inform Cloud Foundry about its dependencies.
+All that is left to the application developer is to inform CF about its dependencies.
 The provisioning of instances and the wiring up is taken care of.

 In our case, Simple Hive is the service we are depending on.
 We also want a broker to manage instances of it for our